 Compassionate Care When You Need It Most

 An eye emergency is any injury, disease, or infection that puts your eye health at immediate risk.
-At Arena Eyeworks, we can diagnose and treat many eye emergencies, but please go to your nearest emergency room or urgent care center if we’re closed.
+At Total Vision Sports Arena, we can diagnose and treat many eye emergencies, but please go to your nearest emergency room or urgent care center if we’re closed.

 - Sudden vision loss